Cana Woodford Shale (AKA Anadarko Woodford) - Oil & Gas Discussion archives

 We have a well that was completed by Devon in December.
 Devon says they are laying lots of pipeline, and our well will not be produced until it is hooked into the new pipeline.
 Devon says we should get a check by August.

-Gary, I forgot to say that the Devon well completed in December is in the cana woodford in Blaine County, OK
+Gary, I forgot to say that the Devon well completed in December is in the Cana Woodford in Blaine County, OK.

 Thanks for your comment.
 Our well has been producing since the middle of January, but I don’t know how much it is producing.
-Sounds like thay are telling you that you should get a check about 3 months after they start selling gas, and our well will have been in production for 3 months in the middle of April so maybe we will hear something soon.
+Sounds like they are telling you that you should get a check about 3 months after they start selling gas, and our well will have been in production for 3 months in the middle of April so maybe we will hear something soon.

 Thank Valerie for the comment, so when did Devon say that you should be getting your division order?
 Also, I have checked the OCC website for production data and it seems to be about a year behind when it comes to production data.
 You guys can check on your wells and see all the documents they have filed about your well.
-They will have the permit to drill posted for you well and after about 4 months they usually post the completion report and other documents.
+They will have the permit to drill posted for your well and after about 4 months they usually post the completion report and other documents.
 Here is a link to the OCC site.

 http://www.occpermit.com/WellBrowse/Home.aspx